fiorenzo1963/es100-wwvb-refclock/README.md

 The code which updates NTP SHM refclock is external.
 This is ugly and should be cleaned up.

 The test code runs forever and keeps receiving data from WWVB.
-It starts with user supplied antenna configuration (1, 2, 2-1, 1-2) then it keeps using the same antenna for as long as RX is successful.
+It starts with user supplied antenna (1, 2) then it keeps using the same antenna for as long as RX is successful.
 Upon RX timeout or RX error it switches to the other antenna.
-The receive timestamp is taken when GPIO_IRQ goes low, thus its accuracy does not depend on the I2C bus's baud rate.
+The receive timestamp is a PPS timestamp when GPIO_IRQ goes low, thus its accuracy does not depend on the I2C bus's baud rate.

-Major TODO list (updated TODO in es100-wwvb-test.py):
-* Allow receiver to continue retry operation after being notified that current RX was unsucceful.
-* Add tracking mode functionality for improved timestamp reception.
-Tracking mode only uses the top-of-the-minute mark as a PPS indicator, and works so long as the local clock doesn't have excess drift.
-Adding tracking mode will most likely render the above feature somewhat moot.
-* Cleanup code, split logic into WWVB ES100 library, test code and NTP SHM refclock driver.
-* Use a public read-write NTP SHM unit to needing of root privileges
-* Using /sys/devices to read PPS timestamps is non-portable and needs to be fixed.

 ![alt text](https://raw.githubusercontent.com/fiorenzo1963/es100-wwvb-refclock/master/images/es100_with_dual_antennas.jpg)

 ## Using NTP SHM reflock

 * Compile included update_shm_one_shot tool
-* Add this configuration to your /etc/ntp.conf - bonus points if you know the cultural reference in the conf comment
+* Add this configuration to your /etc/ntp.conf
 ```
 #
 # WWVB SHM unit 13 refclock  - do you feel lucky, punk?